Our contracts and spending

 Please email firstname.lastname@example.org to lodge a formal complaint.
-Your email should have as much information as possible so the DTA conduct a thorough investigation.
+Your email should have as much information as possible, so the DTA can conduct a thorough investigation.

 Complaints under the Government Procurement (Judicial Review) Act 2018

-If you would like to make a complaint under the Government Procurement (Judicial Review) Act 2018 (GPJR Act), you should read the Government Procurement (Judicial Review) Act 2018 Resource Management Guide on the Department of Finance's website.
-This will give you information on your obligations as a supplier when raising a complaint under the Government Procurement (Judicial Review) Act 2018.
+If you would like to make a complaint under the Government Procurement (Judicial Review) Act 2018 (GPJR Act), you should read the Government Procurement (Judicial Review) Act 2018 Resource Management Guide on the Department of Finance’s website.
+This will give you information on your obligations as a seller when raising a complaint under the GPJR Act.

 Complaints made under the GPJR Act must be made in writing immediately after becoming aware of the alleged breach of the relevant Commonwealth Procurement Rules (CPRs).

 Please lodge your complaint to us using the above email.